FemboyKZ/docs/docs/guides/cs2kz-listen.md

 ## 2. Installing the KZ Plugin

-1. Open [cs2kz-metamod releases](https://github.com/KZGlobalTeam/cs2kz-metamod/releases) and download the latest `(pre-)release` for you operating system.
+1. Open [cs2kz-metamod releases](https://github.com/KZGlobalTeam/cs2kz-metamod/releases) and download the latest `(pre-)release` for your operating system.

 2. Extract the `ZIP`(Windows) or `tar.gz`(Linux), then drag the `addons` and `cfg` folders into the `\csgo\` folder.